BrianInGermany/americansingermany/README.md

 Go to <a href="http://join.americansingermany.club">join.americansingermany.club</a> to network and socialize with Americans in your area.

 We are currently a "klein aber fein" collection of folks, but we're growing by the day!
-Our core user base is Rhein-Main.
+Our core user base is currently Rhein-Main (Frankfurt and surroundings).

 Meet new American friends and create group chats about topics you're interested in, or for your own local area!